2uocbao/task-flow-app/README.md

-import pypandoc

-# Define the README content
-readme_text = """# 🚀 Flutter App – Your App Name
+# Task Management App

 A beautiful and high-performance **Flutter application** built using **Dart**.

-This project follows best practices in Flutter development, with clean architecture, modular design, and support for multiple platforms (Android, iOS, Web, Desktop).
+**TaskFlow** is a modern and intuitive task management app built with Flutter, designed to help users efficiently organize, track, and manage their daily tasks.
+The app follows a clean architecture pattern powered by BLoC (Business Logic Component) for state management and integrates seamlessly with a **Task Management Server** through **RESTful APIs**.

+---

+##  🚀 Key Features

+* 📅 Task Management — Create, update, delete, and view tasks easily.

+* 🔄 Real-Time Sync — Communicates with a backend server via secure RESTful API calls.

+* ⚙️ BLoC State Management — Ensures predictable, scalable, and testable app logic.

+* 🌓 Responsive UI — Built with Flutter’s Material Design for a smooth cross-platform experience.

 ---